Our 5th Annual Through-The-Winter Beekeeping Course Starts Nov 1st. Check The Early Bee Deal. Click Here For Details.

 But what you really should seek are signs she has been active recently.
 This is where a keen understanding of the life cycle of the honey bee is essential.
 If you see eggs, then that's a big clue she was there within the last three days.

-However, it’s not a guarantee.
-Worker bees are females, of course.
-While the queen is around, she emits pheromones that suppress the development of ovaries in workers, so they don’t lay eggs.
-With no queen, that pheromone is not evident and you can find yourself with a case of “laying workers”.
+However, it's not a guarantee.
+Worker bees are female, of course.
+While the queen is around, she emits pheromones that suppress the development of ovaries in workers, so they don't lay eggs.
+With no queen, that pheromone is not evident and you can find yourself with a case of "laying workers".

 If you have a queen - identified directly or otherwise - that's good!
 But not all queens are equal.
 You should also keep track of her level of productivity.

 This isn't quite such a binary decision as queenlessness.
 For the new beekeeper, in particular, there's no frame of reference against which her performance can be compared, although having more than one hive can be illuminating.
 However, bees have finely-tuned ways to assess the productivity of the queen.
 They may take action before you expect it!

 Another important point is the brood pattern.
 Knowing the signs of a strong, consistent brood pattern is essential.

 At certain times of the year, swarms will be a cause for concern.
-You will need to watch for signs and, if possible, take proactive actions to avoid your bees swarming.
+You still need to watch for signs and, if possible, take proactive actions to avoid your bees swarming.